pterzian/cutandrun/README.md

 # CUT&RUN Data Processing Pipeline

-This repository provides a streamlined pipeline for processing CUT&RUN data, encompassing steps for trimming reads, aligning them to both primary and spike-in genomes, deduplicating reads, and calling peaks.
+This repository provides a pipeline for processing CUT&RUN data, encompassing steps for trimming reads, aligning them to both primary and spike-in genomes, deduplicating reads, and calling peaks.

 ## Pipeline Overview